-7. Disguised Promotion
+Disguised Promotion

-- Q: Is it ever appropriate for a Member Company to publish promotional materials that appear to be independent editorial content? - A: No. Where a Member Company's finances or otherwise secures or arranges the publication of promotional material in journals, such promotional material must not resemble independent editorial matter.
+Q1: Is it appropriate for a Member Company to publish promotional materials that appear to be independent editorial content?

+A1: No. Where a Member Company's finances or otherwise secures or arranges the publication of promotional material in journals, such promotional material must not resemble independent editorial matter.

-Q: How does the prohibition of pre-approval promotion affect compassionate use programmes?
+Q2: How does the prohibition of pre-approval promotion affect compassionate use programs?

-A: The Code does not prohibit compassionate use programmes, which must of course comply with all applicable laws, regulations and codes.
+A2: The Code does not prohibit compassionate use programmes, which must of course comply with all applicable laws, regulations and codes.
 Care should be taken to ensure that communications for a compassionate use programme are not, in effect, advertisements for an unlicensed medicine or use.